 The Regulations apply to contracts entered into on or after 23 February 2011 and do not have retrospective effect.
 The Regulations cover the marketing and sale of four types of contract: a timeshare contract; a LTHP contract; resale contracts; and a timeshare exchange contract.
 In brief, the Regulations require:

-• Information to be provided to the consumer about a mandatory 14-day cooling-off period, beginning on the later of the date the contract is concluded or the date on which the consumer receives a copy of the contract.
+Information to be provided to the consumer about a mandatory 14-day cooling-off period, beginning the date the contract is concluded or the date on which the consumer receives a copy of the contract, whichesver is the later.

-• The Regulations deal with the resale and exchange of timeshares, but not the termination of timeshare contracts.
-Trading Standards officers are responsible for enforcing the Regulations.
-9 Previously, there was a cooling-off period only if the timeshare agreement was for at least three years.
+The Regulations deal with the resale and exchange of timeshares, but not the termination of timeshare contracts.
+Trading Standards Officers are responsible for enforcing the Regulations.
+Previously, there was a cooling-off period only if the timeshare agreement was for at least three years.

 Consumer Rights Act 2015

 The Unfair Terms in Consumer Contracts Regulations 1999 (UTCCRs) were replaced by the Consumer Rights Act 2015 (CRA 2015) on 1 October 2015, however, any contracts entered into before this date will still be governed by the UTCCRs.

 Contractual terms which place onerous restrictions on the consumer may be challenged by both the UTCCRs and the CRA 2015.
 Both are likely to apply the statutory test of fairness to terms that: purport to be estate-binding, require excessive notice periods from owners, place unduly high barriers to exit, or unfairly penalise owners for exiting timeshare.

 Consumer Protection Regulations 2008